-Other Income - Other income of \$59,800 and \$26,400 for the three months ended November 30, 2018 and 2017, respectively, consisted principally of consulting fees.
+Other Income - Other income of \$50,400 and \$31,600 for the three months ended February 28, 2019 and 2018, respectively, and other income of \$110,200 and \$58,000 for the six months ended February 28, 2019 and 2018, respectively, consisted principally of consulting fees.
 Consulting fees fluctuate from one period to the next based on our customers' needs.

 Land Development Revenues - In July 2018, we obtained final approval of the entitlements for the Sky Ranch property and achieved the first payment milestone for the sale of 150 platted lots to two of our builders.
-We received a payment of \$2,500,000, and the two builders posted letters of credit for an additional \$7,775,000.
-We are working to complete construction of finished lots in fiscal year 2019 and will receive two additional milestone payments, to be distributed from the escrowed funds, from these two builders.
-The first milestone payment will be distributed upon completion of construction of wet utilities, and the final payment will be distributed upon completion of finished lots.
-We will defer recognition of the payments from the first two milestones and recognize the revenue over time during the construction process of completing the finished lots because control transfers upon delivery of the platted lot and the customer is obtaining benefits from the improvements as the construction progresses.
-To date, we have recognized a total of \$3.5 million of land development revenue based on the input method of total project costs incurred as a percent of completion.
-During the three months ended November 30, 2018, we recognized \$1.3 million of land development revenue.
-Additionally, we will receive payment from our third builder upon completion of finished lots.
+We received the first milestone payment of \$2,500,000, and the two builders posted letters of credit for an additional \$7,775,000.
+We are working to complete construction of finished lots in fiscal year 2019.
+We have received the first of two additional payments, to be distributed from the escrowed funds, from each of these two builders.
+The first additional payment of \$4,121,800 was distributed upon completion of construction of wet utilities, and the final payment will be distributed upon completion of construction of wet utilities, and the final payment construction process of completing the finished lots because control transfers upon delivery of the platted lot and the customer is obtaining benefits from the improvements as the construction progresses.
+To date, we have recognized a total of \$5.5 million of land development revenue based on the input method of total project costs incurred as a percent of completion.
+During the three and six months ended February 28, 2019, we recognized \$1.9 million and \$3.3 million, respectively, of land development revenue.
+Additionall finished lots are completed.
 We have determined that the delivery of a finished lot is a performance obligation and will recognize revenue at the point of time of closing the lot sale.
-To date, we have incurred \$11.9 million in land development costs as construction in progress of the \$35 million total budgeted land development costs.
-Of these land development costs, \$3.3 million have been recorded as cost of revenue under Lot fee construction costs on the consolidated statements of operations and comprehensive income (loss), of which \$1.3 million was recorded as Lot fee construction costs during the three months ended November 30, 2018.
-The remaining \$8.6 million was recorded a
+To date, we have incurred \$17.3 million in land development costs as construction in progress of the \$35 million total budgeted land development costs during the three and six months ended February 28, 2019, the econstruction costs on the consolidated statements of operations and comprehensive income (loss), of which \$1.8 million and \$3.1 million were recorded as cost of revenue under lot fee construction costs during the three and six months ended February 28, 2019, respectively.
+The remaining \$1.2 million mas \$3.1 million were recorded as lot of